fairwayfinder/crypto-mean-variance-frontier/README.md

 Project Organization
 ------------

-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- Instructions on how to replicate the project │
     │
-    │
     ├── data
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw
     │
     │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │
+    ├── notebooks          <- Contains MAIN.py, the main notebook for this project │
     │
     ├── Reports            <- Generated analysis as HTML, PDF, LaTeX, etc.